 Marvin Gaye’s extensive body of work in the genre earned him the nickname of “Prince of Motown.”
 The song “How Sweet It Is (To Be Loved By You)” is a straightforward yet soulful song that rejoices in the privilege to be loved by someone “heaven sent from above” who gives your life joy and meaning.
 This is one of Gaye’s most commercially successful releases.

-Another work of the renowned Holland–Dozier–Holland team, “I Can’t Help Myself (Sugar Pie, Honey Bunch)” is a lover’s admission of helplessness and foolishness when it comes to love: “I’m weaker than a man should be / I can’t help myself / I’m a fool in love you see.”
+Another great Motown wedding song of the renowned Holland–Dozier–Holland team, “I Can’t Help Myself (Sugar Pie, Honey Bunch)” is a lover’s admission of helplessness and foolishness when it comes to love: “I’m weaker than a man should be / I can’t help myself / I’m a fool in love you see.”
 Critics include this song in their lists of the greatest songs of all time.
 Up to this day, The Four Tops remains active; however, only one of the original members is still alive.

 Aretha Franklin’s recording of “I Say a Little Prayer” was released in 1968 as a single from her album “Aretha Now.”
 It shows the devotion of a lover, thinking about their partner throughout the day and wishing only the best things to come their way.
 The song received much commercial success, even becoming Franklin’s biggest hit in the United Kingdom.